GMAI-VL & GMAI-VL-5.5M: A Large Vision-Language Model and A Comprehensive Multimodal Dataset Towards General Medical AI: Experimental Results

 \section{Experimental Results}

-To evaluate our model, we employed several established multimodal medical benchmarks, each targeting specific aspects of medical image understanding and question answering.
-Below is a brief overview of the benchmarks used in our experiments:
+To evaluate our model, we utilized several established multimodal medical benchmarks, including medical VQA benchmarks (PMCVQA~\citep{zhang2023pmc}, PathVQA~\citep{he2020pathvqa}, VQA-RAD~\citep{lau2018dataset}, and SLAKE~\citep{liu2021slake}) as well as benchmarks designed for large vision-language models (OmniMedVQA~\citep{hu2024omnimedvqa}, GMAI-MMBench~\citep{chen2024gmai}, and the MMMU Health \& Medicine track~\citep{yue2024mmmu}).
+These benchmarks target specific aspects of medical image understanding and question answering. \textit{Detailed information about these benchmarks can be found in the supplementary material.}

-\begin{itemize}[leftmargin=*] \item \textbf{Traditional medical VQA benchmarks}: Traditional multimodal medical question-answering benchmarks, such as VQA-RAD~\citep{lau2018dataset}, SLAKE~\citep{liu2021slake}, and PMCVQA~\citep{zhang2023pmc}, span various imaging modalities tasks, primarily assessing the model's ability to extract information from medical images and answer clinical questions.
-They evaluate the model's performance in understanding medical imaging and integrating multimodal information.

-\item \textbf{OmniMedVQA}: OmniMedVQA~\citep{hu2024omnimedvqa} provides a rich dataset of paired medical images and text, designed to evaluate the model's ability to recognize and understand fundamental medical imaging concepts, focusing on cross-modal reasoning and information integration.

-\item \textbf{GMAI-MMBench}: GMAI-MMBench~\citep{chen2024gmai} focuses on assessing the model's ability to identify fine-grained objects in complex clinical scenarios, challenging its capacity to handle long-context tasks and accurately recognize and reason over detailed medical features.

-\item \textbf{MMMU Health \& Medicine track}: The Health \& Medicine track of the MMMU~\citep{yue2024mmmu} benchmark spans a wide range of medical fields, derived from university exams, quizzes, and textbooks.
-It evaluates the model's reasoning ability in complex medical scenarios and the specialized knowledge in health and medicine. \end{itemize}
+We evaluate model performance using VLMEvalKit~\cite{duan2024vlmevalkit} with its default settings.
+To prevent data leakage in GMAI-VL-5.5M, we ensure that the evaluation datasets, OmniMedVQA and GMAI-MMBench, are sourced exclusively from public test sets, while the training data is strictly from public training sets.
+Additionally, MD5 hashes were computed for each image to verify that there are no duplicates with the benchmark images.